 Design Thinking Tools used in the five stages of Design Thinking

 The first stage of Design Thinking is crucial as every product development process needs research.
-This stage focuses on empathizing with the users and understanding their needs as well as expectations from the products or services that the organization is thinking of releasing.
+This stage focuses on empathizing with the users and understanding their needs.
+Also, their expectations from the products or services that the organization is thinking of releasing.

 Design Thinking Tools like Zoom and Typeform can be used to interact with users directly or indirectly using chats, surveys, etc.